nus-apr/auto-code-rover/README.md

 <br>

+> [!NOTE]
+> This is a public version of the AutoCodeRover project.
+Check the latest results on our [website](https://autocoderover.dev/).

 ## 📣 Updates
 - [June 08, 2024] Added support for Gemini, Groq (thank you [KasaiHarcore](https://github.com/KasaiHarcore) for the contribution!) and Anthropic models through AWS Bedrock (thank you [JGalego](https://github.com/JGalego) for the contribution!).
 - [April 29, 2024] Added support for Claude and Llama models.
 Find the list of supported models [here](#using-a-different-model)!
 Support for more models coming soon.